koii-network/docs/koii/faq/faq.md

 ## Q: I accidentally clicked on the devnet. how can I open again my koii app/node?

-For Mac: Delete this file and start the node ~/Library/Application Support/desktop-node/config.json For Linux: Delete this file and start the node ~/.config/desktop-node/config.json
+**For Mac**: Delete this file and start the node ~/Library/Application Support/desktop-node/config.json

+**For Linux**: Delete this file and start the node ~/.config/desktop-node/config.json

 ## Q: My task failed at: Start task/Upgrade task/accidentally close the Koii Node and lead to stake token gone, Where should I find them?